 Furniture gets shuffled, moved, and sat on.
-In the process, these ordiments of modern living gather smelly residues and bodily odors and create a nasty build-up.
+In the process, these fixtures of modern living gather smelly residues and bodily odors and create a nasty build-up.
 The stench is often overpowering and cause much discomfort on the part of the owner.

 Fortunately, there exist a range of household solutions for removing the odors and ensuring that they do not return.
 The following solutions can help to freshen the household furniture and make sure that the embedded stench within them is a thing of the past.